jschr/bootstrap-modal/README.md

 Provide a custom image or animation for the loading spinner

 + **manager**
 Set the modal's manager.
-By default this is set to the GlobalModalManager and will most likely not need to be overriden.
+By default this is set to the GlobalModalManager and will most likely not need to be overridden.

 **ModalManager**